House Lifter Near By You in NJ Just a Call Away

-House lifting (a.k.a house raising, house elevating and house jacking) is the process of lifting a house and building a new, or extending the existing, foundation below it.
-During the elevation process most houses are separated from their foundations, raised with hydraulic jacks, and held by temporary supports while a new or extended foundation is constructed below.
+House lifting (a.k.a house elevating and house jacking) is the process of lifting a house and building a new or extending the existing, foundation below it.
+During the elevation process, most houses are separated from their foundations, raised with hydraulic jacks, and held by temporary supports while a new or extended foundation is constructed below.

 There are many reasons people choose to lift their homes.
 Some of them the most common reasons is flood protection, to reduce flood insurance rates and/or to add more space to their home.
 Jump to Reasons to lift your house for more.

-If you’re looking for the best house lifting services in New Jersey, New York, Connecticut, Long Island or Staten Island, then you’ve come to the right place.
+If you’re looking for the best house lifting services in New Jersey, Connecticut or house elevation New Jersey, then you’ve come to the right place.
 We have been lifting houses for over 50 years.

 House Lifting: How to choose the best company?